 As a 10-year-old child, I found out that I had thrown my Mom’s wedding ring away when I was a toddler.
 I cried rivers upon realizing what I had done as an oblivious 2-year-old, apologizing profusely for my heinous act.
 My mom comforted me sweetly, saying “Oh honey, it’s okay, you were just trying to pick things up and be clean.”

 Her reasoning helped a bit, but the idea of it still haunts me to this day.

 But it is consoling to know that my mama certainly isn’t the only one who’s had her diamond tossed in the trash.
-According to a viral story that’s sweeping the web, one New York City woman accidentally threw out her diamond ring this weekend—but the tale of its redemptive retrieval is almost TOO good to be real life.
+According to a viral story sweeping the web, one New York City woman accidentally threw out her diamond ring—but the tale of its redemptive retrieval is almost TOO good to be real life.

 Bob 106.9 posted the rom-com-movie-worthy story on his Facebook page this week:

 “On Sunday a woman in New York City accidentally threw out her diamond wedding ring.
 She realized it in the middle of the night, and did the only thing she could think of, she left a NOTE on the windshield of a parked garbage truck.

 When the garbage man got to work, he read the note, dug through tons of garbage, and FOUND her ring.